 Wildlife in Costa Rica: What Animals You Can See

-Jungle sounds wake you up before your alarm.
-Monkeys howl in the distance.
-Bright birds zip across the sky.
-Wildlife in Costa Rica feels close, raw, and real from the moment you arrive.
-This small country packs rainforests, beaches, and cloud forests into one wild playground.
+This small country packs rainforests, beaches, and cloud forests into one incredible playground.
 More than 5 percent of the world’s species live here.
 Not bad for a place you can cross in a day.

 Nature runs the show here.
 And visitors get front row seats.